wwarthen/RomWBW/Source/Doc/Applications.md

 For systems starting CP/M from a disk created from an image file, there are a small number of additional applications stored in the ```USER 2``` area of the disk.
-These applications do not form part of CP/M, but rather are small utilities used for test purposes during develpment work.
+These applications do not form part of CP/M, but rather are small utilities used for test purposes during development work.
-They may, or may not, fuction correctly with any given hardware or software configuration.
+They may, or may not, function correctly with any given hardware or software configuration.
-Documentation for these untilities is very limited, though the source files maybe found in the /Source folder.
+Documentation for these utilities is very limited, though the source files may be found in the /Source folder.
 Note that these utiltites are not available when starting CP/M from the ROM image or from a floppy disk.